mzazon/awesome-cloud-projects/azure/intelligent-document-processing-pipeline/intelligent-document-processing-pipeline.md

    echo "✅ AI Document Intelligence service deployed and configured"
    ```

    The S0 pricing tier provides sufficient capacity for moderate document processing workloads with the ability to process multiple document types simultaneously.
-The service integrates seamlessly with Azure Functions through REST API calls.
+The service integrates seamlessly with Azure Functions through REST API calls using the latest Document Intelligence API version.

 4. **Deploy Azure Functions App with Event Hub Trigger**: